 I was even interviewed by the local reporter.

 Get out of here, kid!
 The place is haunted!

-Over 8% of the town’s human residents were out and about– that is, two old ladies conversing in their driveway.
+Over one-tenth of the town’s human population was out and about– that is, two old ladies conversing in their driveway.
 We asked where the bathroom was and one of them graciously let us use the one in her house.
 We also saw Ayano herself up in her house as she was sweeping, but sadly it was cordoned off with a sign saying “Visitors not permitted due to coronavirus.”

 According to the town’s own brochure, Ayano lived in Osaka most of her life, and came back to Nagoro to take care of her ailing father.
 When he passed away, she made a scarecrow in his likeness for their field.
 She thought it was charming that people would come by and greet it, so as more people started to move or pass away, she started making more scarecrows to make the town feel a little livelier.
 The population now stands at 27 humans and 300 scarecrows.
 She plans to keep doing this for as long as she can, and every month she holds a scarecrow-making workshop while every October there is a scarecrow festival.
 I hope to return one day, and who knows, maybe my blog posts will suddenly stop and a scarecrow looking uncannily like me will just pop up somewhere.

 When I was a kid, I thought “white Christmas” had something to do with white people, like how picture-perfect it was.
 Snow on Christmas, or in general, was just something so vague and abstract to me, something you see only in movies and TV.
 I also thought the intricate snowflake shapes you’d cut out in class were a total invention, and actual snow just shapeless specks.
 I’ve learned my lesson since then, since I have seen snow and experienced actual cold temperatures, but not like this, not in Hokkaido, Japan’s northernmost island!